Hōkoku Maru

 Hōkoku Maru (報國丸) was an Hōkoku Maru-class ocean liner that served as an armed merchant cruiser in the Second World War.
 She was launched in 1939 and completed in 1940 for Osaka Shosen Lines.

 In 1941 she was commissioned into the Imperial Japanese Navy.
 She served as a commerce raider and submarine tender.
-Two Allied naval ships sank her in a naval engangement in 1942.
+Two Allied naval ships sank her in a naval engagement in 1942.

 Building

 Hōkoku Maru was designed as a cargo liner for Shosen Line's scheduled services to South America.
 She was laid down at the Tama shipyard in Okayama Prefecture on 18 August 1938.
 She was launched on 5 July 1939 and completed on 22 June 1940.

 Designed as a luxury ocean liner, she had a luxury suite of rooms called the Nara Suite after the city of that name.
 However, the Japanese admiralty influenced the design of the Hōkoku Maru-class, to make them suitable for use as troop ships.
 The Japanese government provided large subsidies for such dual-purpose designs from 1936 onwards.